 Educating your staff on the dangers of payday loans – which may seem an attractive option when times get tough – could help to prevent a tragedy down the line.

 50. Offer flexible wage advances at no extra cost

 Cashflow emergencies happen sometimes.
 So if employees really do need a short-term cash injection to solve an urgent problem – such as a car repair or an unexpected bill – then giving them access to a flexible wage advance could be a good alternative to high-cost payday loans which only ever spell trouble.

 If you decide to let employees draw their wages early, you might want to consider any limits or conditions in advance.
 But if your goal really is to support their financial wellbeing, then this sort of service should always be offered free of charge – after all, it is meant to support people who are struggling, not to profit from them.

 Many employees will never get the opportunity to invest money into stocks, shares, or business ventures.
 But you can help them get “skin in the game” by offering them the chance to earn shares in your company, or even by running a profit-sharing scheme.

 A profit-sharing scheme lets employees share the profits of the business, which can help to give them the feeling that they are more in control of their earnings, and therefore their financial future.
 It’s also a great incentive to encourage hard work and high levels of engagement!

 Despite being reported as helpful for productivity and wellbeing, adoption of this type of scheme remains low.
 According to the results of the European Working Conditions Survey, profit-sharing systems in the UK stand at just 11.8%, while employee share ownership is just 4.4%.

-Once you’ve had time to digest our employee wellbeing ideas, the Workstars team created another mega article all about employee recognition ideas we think you’ll love too.
+Once you’ve had time to digest our employee wellbeing ideas, check out this article on employee recognition ideas too.